 The Royal Opera House claimed that Mr Goldscheider had developed a natural hearing problem (Ménière's disease) during the rehearsal, a view that was dismissed by the judge, Mrs Justice Nicola Davies DBE as 'stretching the concept of coincidence too far'.

-It is the first time that acoustic shock has been recognised as a 'compensatable' condition and the first time the Music Industry's obligation towards musicians' hearing has been explored in Court.
+It was the first time that acoustic shock had been recognised as a 'compensatable' condition and the first time the Music Industry's obligation towards musicians' hearing has been explored in Court.

 She also said there was "a failure by the management at the ROH to properly appreciate or act upon the mandatory requirements."